curl/curl/docs/cmdline-opts/cookie.md

 Either: pass the exact data to send to the HTTP server in the Cookie header.
 It is supposedly data previously received from the server in a `Set-Cookie:` line.
-The data should be in the format `NAME1=VALUE1; NAME2=VALUE2` or as a single filename.
-When given a set of specific cookies and not a filename, it makes curl use the cookie header with this content explicitly in all outgoing request(s).
+The data should be in the format `NAME1=VALUE1; NAME2=VALUE2`.
+When given a set of specific cookies, curl populats its cookie header with this content explicitly in all outgoing request(s).
 If multiple requests are done due to authentication, followed redirects or similar, they all get this cookie header passed on.

 Or: If no `=` symbol is used in the argument, it is instead treated as a filename to read previously stored cookie from.
 This option also activates the